Breeze/breeze.angular.snippets/README.md

 - Press the TAB key once to invoke the code snippet.

-Let's try a controller example.
+Let's try writing a controller.
 Begin by typing:

 >ngapp&lt;tab>ngmc&lt;tab>